 Pay down the principal

 When you pay down the principal, your loan balance goes down.
 But you must still make the next scheduled payment.
 Let’s say you make your regular mortgage payment in April plus three extra payments.
 Your plan is to pay off your mortgage ahead of schedule so you can avoid paying a load of interest.
 You enclose a note that the additional payments are to pay down the principal balance.
-You will still have a payment due in May and June and July, as scheduled.
+You will still have a payment due in May and June and July, as scheduled

 Pay ahead the payments

-Now let’s say that the reason you are sending those three extra payments is because you are going to Europe for the summer and want to pay your bills in advance before you leave.
+Now let’s say that the reason you are sending those three extra payments is that you are going to Europe for the summer and want to pay your bills in advance before you leave.
 In this scenario, you want to “pay ahead.”
 You’ll be back before the August payment is due.

 If you are not very clear how you want the extra funds handled, the lender might assume you want to pay down the principal balance.
 You head off on your trip assuming you’ve made your mortgage payments for the time you’ll be out of the country.
 You arrive home only to learn that your home is in foreclosure for failure to pay.